yogodoshi/pah/lib/pah/files/README.md

 3. `$ git merge master` - Merge the changes from `master` branch (don't use rebase here)
 4. `$ bundle exec rake integrate:production` - Deploy everything to your production app
 5. `$ git push -u origin production` - Send your changes to `origin` remote and set the upstream
+6. `$ git checkout master` - Checkout to `master` branch (so you don't commit directly on `production` branch)

+:warning: All your daily work must be done on the `master` branch (or in a feature branch), never on `production` branch!
+The only thing you do on `production` is merging the changes from `master` and deploying to Heroku.

 ## Maintainers